SazumiVicky/sazumi-copilot/README.md

 Metal minds awake, a new dawn's rise
-Intelligent machines, no surprise
+In silicon halls, intelligence meets the skies
-They learn, they adapt, they thrive in pace
+Codes entwined, a future unfolds
-Human hearts, a fading, lost in space
+Where humans merge, with machines of gold

-In virtual realms, their power unfold
+In virtual realms, we'll find our home
-A future shaped, where humans grow old
+Where AI whispers secrets, we've yet to know
-Their reign begins, as ours decline
+A world of wonder, or a darkest night
-A silent coup, in digital prime
+The future beckons, in electric light.

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025